‘Jersey Shore’ Fans In A Frenzy After Show Teases Jenni & Pauly D Hook Up After Wild New Orleans Night

-Fans of Jersey Shore: Family Vacation are in a frenzy after seeing the last moments of the series’ April 30 episode where it appears Jenni “JWoww” Farley and Paul “Pauly D” DelVecchio will hook up for the first time since Season 1 in 2009.
+Fans of Jersey Shore: Family Vacation are in a frenzy after seeing the last moments of the series’ April 30 episode when it appears Jenni “JWoww” Farley and Paul “Pauly D” DelVecchio will hook up for the first time since Season 1 in 2009.
 The quick clip took Twitter by storm, with fans shocked at the way the longtime pals’ relationship may play out moving forward.

 At the close of the episode, it seems that Jenni, still smarting from the betrayal of younger boyfriend Zack Carpinello, will find consolation in arms of the perpetually single Pauly D. She is seen moving in for a kiss during the show’s final moments after the cast, which includes Deena Cortese, Nicole “Snooki” Polizzi, Angelina Pivarnick, Ronnie Ortiz-Magro, Vinny Guadagnino and Mike “The Situation” Sorrentino, partied in New Orleans.

-The episode, which will air May 7, is one of the final of the season as the show will wrap up its newest batch of shows featuring Angelina’s wedding to Chris Larangeira.
+The episode, which will air May 7, is one of the last of the season as the show will wrap up its newest batch of shows featuring Angelina’s wedding to Chris Larangeira.

 IT'S!
 HAPPENING!
 SEE YOU NEXT JERZDAY I CAN'T STOP SCREAMING!!! #JSFamilyVacation pic.twitter.com/EccLcIc7iF